igorwho/cabbage/README.md

 ## Build

 Use make command to build and run the project.

-Use  the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.

 ```bash
 pip install foobar